Portfolio: Safe and Strong Communities

 Deputy Mayor for Policing and Crime

-Baroness Beverley Hughes is Greater Manchester’s Deputy Mayor for Policing and Crime.
-She is responsible for making the police service accountable to local people and consulting with you on what your priorities are for the police in Greater Manchester.
+Baroness Beverley Hughes is Greater Manchester’s Deputy Mayor for Policing, Crime, Criminal Justice and Fire.
+She is responsible for making the police and fire services accountable to local people and consulting with you on what your priorities are for community safety in Greater Manchester.